thasso/pyjip/docs/source/tools_and_pipelines.rst

         contains also the option definition.
 We use the great `docopt
         <http://docopt.org>`_ library to parse your option definitions.

-    Blocks for validation and execution
+    Blocks for setup, validation and execution
         You can open a block in a JIP script using ``#%begin <blocktype>
         <args>`` and close it with ``#%end``.
 Nested blocks are currently
         not supported.